Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Direct indexing at $100K+

-- Risk Parity Fund (alternative asset exposure)
+- Risk Parity Fund (alternative asset access)

 - Wealthfront Cash Account (high-yield, FDIC insured up to $8M)